A First Look at LDF24

 The structural frame will hold a biodegradable net with a curated selection of around 20 plant species.
 The living ecosystem will support local biodiversity, serve as a habitat for essential insect populations, enrich the urban environment, and provide a sheltered space where visitors to the Festival can gather and relax.

-'Duo' by Turkish designer and artist Melek Zeynep at the Royal Naval College’s Painted Hall will be an innovative suspended installation that serves as an exploration of duality and interaction.
+'Duo' by Turkish designer and artist Melek Zeynep at the Old Royal Naval College’s Painted Hall will be an innovative suspended installation that serves as an exploration of duality and interaction.
 Conceived as a rectangular prism with a minimalist design reminiscent of ancient forms, the installation embodies simplicity to evoke a sense of psychological closeness.
 At its core, 'Duo' encapsulates the essence of 'two': a dialogue, a duality, an agreement, and the dynamic interplay between the centre and periphery.

 Central to Duo's concept is its interconnected mechanical system, meticulously crafted to induce a delicate balance and rhythmic harmony.
 Magnets and sensors, strategically placed to repel each other, create an interactive experience where human presence alters spatial motion and rhythm.
 This dynamic relationship between viewer and installation not only transforms the space but also amplifies the sensory experience, blurring the boundaries between observer and observed.